conradwasko/hydroEvents/README.md

 This code can be downloaded from CRAN: https://cran.r-project.org/package=hydroEvents

-If using this code a citation to the following would be greatly appreciate:
+A detailed description of each function, usage, and suggested parametrs is provided in the following:
 Wasko, C., Guo, D., 2022.
 Understanding event runoff coefficient variability across Australia using the hydroEvents R package.
 Hydrol.
 Process.
 36, e14563. https://doi.org/10.1002/hyp.14563

+If using this code a citation to the above manuscript would be greatly appreciated.

 ## Example 1
 Aim: Calculate baseflow and baseflow index